pretix/pretix/doc/development/api/ticketoutput.rst

 Output registration
 -------------------

-The payment provider API does not make a lot of usage from signals, however, it does use a signal to get a list of all available ticket outputs.
+The ticket output API does not make a lot of usage from signals, however, it does use a signal to get a list of all available ticket outputs.
 Your plugin should listen for this signal and return the subclass of ``pretix.base.ticketoutput.BaseTicketOutput`` that we'll soon create::